-At the date of this Amendment No. 1 to our Annual Report on Form 10-K, the Board of Directors, or the Board, consists of six members.
+At the date of this Amendment No. 1 to our Annual Report on Form 10-K, the Board of Directors, or the Board, consists of five members.
 Our directors are elected annually and serve one-year terms or until their death, resignation, or removal.
+We have deferred payment of dividends on our 9.00% Series A Cumulative Preferred Stock, par value \$1.00 per share (the "Series A Preferred Stock"), for six or more quarterly periods.
+Accordingly, holders of the Series A Preferred Stock are entitled to elect two additional directors, subject to the terms and conditions of the Certificate of Designations, Preferences and Rights of the "Series A Preferred Stock.
+No nominees for such board positions have been proposed as of this date.

 Peter H. Blum has been a member of our Board since July 2000 and was elected Non-Executive Chairman of our Board on July 8, 2004.
-Mr. Blum is Co-Chief Executive Officer and Co-President of Ladenburg Thalmann & Co., Inc., an investment banking firm, where he has been employed since 2004.
+Mr. Blum is currently Vice Chairman of Lucid Capital Markets, LLC.
+From 2004 through April 2024, Mr. Blum was Co-Chief Executive Officer and Co-President of Ladenburg Thalmann & Co., Inc., an investment banking firm.
 Prior to 2004, Mr. Blum was a senior investment banker with various Wall Street firms.
 Mr. Blum started his career with Arthur Young & Co. as a Certified Public Accountant and received a Bachelor of Business Administration degree from the University of Wisconsin- Madison.
 Mr. Blum has over 30 years of experience as an investment banker in the energy industry during which time he provided consultation and advice to a variety of companies.
 He also has extensive experience in financial and capital markets.
 Our Board believes that Mr. Blum's experience supports its efforts in overseeing and advising on corporate strategy and financial matters, enabling him to effectively serve as a director on our board.